umurgdk/umurgdk.github.io/_drafts/a-weekend-with-elixir.md

 : is our project file. mix toolkit reads that file everytime when you want to run a task.
 It includes some basic information about your project like name, version, language version and also the libraries as dependencies.
 We will return that file later, no need to going deep with it.

 **lib/**
 : directory is our source files location.
 Yeah unusually they choose to name as lib instead of src.
 I don't know the reasons.
 Anyway we write our elixir codes in here.
 Mix already creates a **supervisor.ex** and **tutorial.ex**.
 I will explain some conventions later.
+After @HashNuke mentioned **lib/** was choosen because you can use **src/** dir for erlang source code if you really need it.

 **test/**
 : mix create a folder for testing in default.
-You can write down your tests into there. mix also can run your tests with **mix test**.
+You can write down your tests into there. mix also can run your tests with ```mix test```.

 ## Where the application starts to work?
 Behaviours?

-Ok if you try to run **mix run** you just saw compilation messages and nothing happened.
+Ok if you try to run ```mix run``` you just saw compilation messages and nothing happened.
 Actually our application was run but there is nothing to see and halted at the end.
 Our application is defined in **lib/tutorial.ex**.

 ```elixir
 defmodule Tutorial do